Toyon: The Native Berry Shrub California Gardens Need

 Wildlife value: Toyon berries are a critical food source for birds during winter when other food is scarce.
 Robins, cedar waxwings, mockingbirds, and many other species depend on them.
 If you want birds in your winter garden, plant toyon.

-Fire resistance: Toyon is classified as fire-resistant by CAL FIRE.
+Fire resistance: CAL FIRE lists toyon (Heteromeles arbutifolia) on its recommended fire-resistant plant list for defensible space landscaping.
+According to UC Agriculture and Natural Resources Publication 8228, toyon's high moisture content in its leaves and its ability to resprout from the root crown after fire make it one of the most fire-adapted native shrubs in California.
 Its high moisture content and low oil content make it slow to ignite compared to many other shrubs.
 This matters in Santa Cruz County after the CZU Lightning Complex fires reminded us that fire-wise landscaping is not optional in many areas.

 Drought tolerance: Once established (typically after 2 to 3 years), toyon survives on rainfall alone in most of Santa Cruz County.
 In our driest microclimates, occasional deep summer watering keeps it looking its best, but it won't die without it.